emory-courses/dsa-java/doc/priority_queues.md

     }
 ```

-* Replace the root with the last key in the list and _sink_ until it becomes a heap.
+* Replace the root with the last key in the list and _sink_.
 * Compare two children.
 * Compare itself to the greater child.